-1 misstatement in any declaration of candidacy, nomination paper, or affidavit provided for in this 2 title; 3 (3) Signs a nomination paper when he or she knows that he or she is not qualified to sign; 4 (4) Votes or attempts to vote at any election when he or she knows or should know that he 5 or she is not qualified to vote; 6 (5) Votes or attempts to vote more than once at any election, or votes or attempts to vote 7 in more than one political party's primary general election on the same day; 8 (6) Votes or attempts to vote at any election under the name of any other person; 9 (7) Willfully hinders the orderly conduct of any election; 10 (8) Gives a false answer to any election official relative to his or her right to vote at the 11 election; 12 (9) Aids or abets a person not entitled to vote at any election in voting or attempting to vote 13 under a name other than the voter's name or in voting twice upon the voter's name; 14 (10) Willfully alters or makes any change, erasure, or additional check upon the voting list 15 used or to be used at any election; or 16 (11) Willfully violates any provisions of chapters 12 15 of this title for which violation 17 a specific penalty is not provided.
-18 (b) Any person who unlawfully and knowingly signs the name of any other person on any 19 nomination papers shall be guilty of a felony.
-20 (c) Any public officer or officer of a political party who willfully violates any of the 21 provisions of chapters 12 15 of this title, or refuses or willfully neglects and omits to perform, in 22 the manner and within the time prescribed, any duty imposed upon the officer by these chapters, or 23 suffers or permits any alteration, erasure, or additional check to be made upon a voting list in the 24 officer's custody or control, shall be guilty of a felony.
-25 17-23-18.
-Political advertising from official budgets prohibited.
-26 (a) Except in accordance with subsections (b) and (c) of this section, no elected official 27 shall permit the expenditure of public funds from any official budget under his or her authority for 28 any publication, advertisement, broadcast, or telecast of his or her photograph, voice, or other 29 likeness to be broadcast or distributed to the public during the one hundred and twenty (120) days 30 preceding any primary general election or general election in which he or she is a candidate.
-31 (b) This section shall not be construed to prohibit an official from appearing on regular 32 capitol television programming operated by the general assembly or on television stations operated 33 by the Rhode Island PBS Foundation during the period of time or programming of regular or special 34 meetings of city or town councils or any local governmental board, agency or other entity.
+1 is being conducted at any primary general election or election; provided, that nothing in this section 2 shall be deemed to apply to or to affect the activities of election officials or election inspectors, or 3 "checkers", "runners", and "watchers" as defined in § 17-19-22.
+4 (b) Notice of this section shall be posted in a conspicuous place at all polling places.
+5 17-23-17.
+Violations with respect to elections. (a) Any person is guilty of a felony who: 6 7 (1) Makes a declaration of candidacy or obtains, circulates, or causes to be circulated his 8 or her nomination papers for an office, knowing or with good reason to know that he or she is not 9 qualified as provided in this title to be his or her party's candidate for the office; 10 (2) Knowingly or without reasonable and proper investigation makes any substantial 11 misstatement in any declaration of candidacy, nomination paper, or affidavit provided for in this 12 title; 13 (3) Signs a nomination paper when he or she knows that he or she is not qualified to sign; 14 (4) Votes or attempts to vote at any election when he or she knows or should know that he 15 or she is not qualified to vote; 16 (5) Votes or attempts to vote more than once at any election, or votes or attempts to vote 17 in more than one political party's primary general election on the same day; 18 (6) Votes or attempts to vote at any election under the name of any other person; 19 (7) Willfully hinders the orderly conduct of any election; 20 (8) Gives a false answer to any election official relative to his or her right to vote at the 21 election; 22 (9) Aids or abets a person not entitled to vote at any election in voting or attempting to vote 23 under a name other than the voter's name or in voting twice upon the voter's name; 24 (10) Willfully alters or makes any change, erasure, or additional check upon the voting list 25 used or to be used at any election; or (11) Willfully violates any provisions of chapters 12 -- 15 of this title for which violation 26 27 a specific penalty is not provided.
+28 (b) Any person who unlawfully and knowingly signs the name of any other person on any 29 nomination papers shall be guilty of a felony.
+30 (c) Any public officer or officer of a political party who willfully violates any of the 31 provisions of chapters 12 -- 15 of this title, or refuses or willfully neglects and omits to perform, in 32 the manner and within the time prescribed, any duty imposed upon the officer by these chapters, or 33 suffers or permits any alteration, erasure, or additional check to be made upon a voting list in the 34 officer's custody or control, shall be guilty of a felony.